lanl/APPFL/README-heapobj.txt

 infoPtr->layoutInfo.boxedCount is number of boxed free variables infoPtr->layoutInfo.unboxedCount is number of unboxed free variables
 layout_info:  see PNPACK and PNUNPACK in codegen/stg.h

-argCount = number of arguments already applied -- GOING AWAY!--the info is in payload[fvCount]

 CON
                                | payload